Morgan Aero 8: Aero Supersports (2009–2016)

 The Morgan Aero SuperSports is a targa-roofed development of the AeroMax platform.

-Presented in 2009 at Villa d’Este Elegance Concours to celebrate the 100 years of Morgan, the Supersports shares the same chassis, engine and transmission of the Aero 8 Series 4.
-The Aero Supersports presented at Villa d'Este was based on AeroMax.
-Main differences with the production model are: different position of the fuel tank, the refill fuel cap on the rear wheel arch, smaller boot (targa roof panels could not fit into the boot) and two fancy champagne bottle and glass holders behind the seats.
-The rear of the car retained the Lancia Thesis rear lights and wing shape but had a boat tail style with a comparatively large practical boot.
+Presented in 2009 at the Concorso d'Eleganza Villa d'Este to celebrate the 100 year anniversary of Morgan, the Supersports shares its chassis, engine and transmission with the Aero 8 Series 4.
+The Aero Supersports presented at Villa d'Este was based on the AeroMax.
+The main differences with the production model are: different position of the fuel tank, the refill fuel cap on the rear wheel arch, smaller boot (targa roof panels could not fit into the boot) and two champagne bottle and glass holders behind the seats.
+The rear of the car retained the Lancia Thesis rear lights and wing shape, but had a boat tail style with a comparatively large practical boot.

 Charles Morgan visited Jay Leno's Garage in a Supersports.